captbaritone/webamp/README.md

 ## Features

 - Drag in local sound or skin files or load them via the "eject" button
-- Open a url using the upper left hand corner "options" icon
 - "Shade" mini-mode

 ## Tested in modern versions of